 An organizational silo is simply a system where employees are locked in, with the resources they work with—with minimal communications with other parts of an organization.

 Now, silos may seem benign from the surface since some level of departmental autonomy is required for a team to do their best work in an organization.
-But once such a team begins to see itself less and less as a part of the organization’s bigger picture goals, three problems pop up:
+But once such a team begins to see itself less and less as a part of the organization’s bigger team goals, three problems pop up:

 - Communication between branches of the marketing team breaks down